 During summer 2020, in the midst of the global COVID crisis, the UK government announced a commitment to boost the development of cyber and digital technologies.
 This goes hand-in-hand with the government’s commitment to investing 2.4% of GDP into UK R&D by 2027 (and 3% in the long term).
-As tax incentive advisors, we track the industries with R&D investment opportunities closely, and this piece gives an overview of the R&D speculations happening imminently across cyber and digital technologies.
+As tax incentive advisers, we track the industries with R&D investment opportunities closely, and this piece gives an overview of the R&D speculations happening imminently across cyber and digital technologies.

-Where is current cyber R&D spend?
+Where is current cyber R&D spending?

 Back in the beginning of 2019, Business Secretary Greg Clark unveiled funding of over £100 million available to new cyber security R&D projects.
 Allocated via the government’s Industrial Strategy, the money intended to facilitate the UK to become a “world leader” the combat of cyber threats to online services and digital-enabled products.

 Some £70 million investment through the Industrial Strategy Fund will support research into the design and development of hardware so that it will be more secure and resilient from the outset.
 The government said that the aim is to ‘design out’ many forms of cyber threats by ‘designing in’ security and protection technology/solutions into hardware and chip designs, which it claims will ultimately help to “eradicate a significant proportion of the current cyber risks for businesses and services in future connected smart products”.